1. Introduction

 The try-except block is the foundation of Python exception handling.

-As a good practice, developers should test their risky code inside a try block and should handle all possible errors inside an except block, as it won't stop or crash your program all of a sudden.
+As a good practice, keep risky code inside the try block and handle expected errors inside the except block.
+This helps your program fail safely instead of crashing.

 Example